11 Examples of How AI is Used in Business in 2026

 Challenges and ethical considerations to keep in mind include:

-- Accuracy.
+• Accuracy.
 In addition to potentially introducing biases, AI tools have also been shown to generate inaccurate or factually incorrect information, also known as “AI hallucinations.”
 When using AI tools at your business, keep in mind that they can’t fact-check.
 Avoid trusting that information produced by AI is fully accurate.

-- Technical integration issues.
+• Technical integration issues.
 Integrating AI solutions with existing technology and processes can be complex, costly, and challenging.
 Confirm any AI tools your business uses are designed with human needs and capabilities in mind and augment human decision-making, rather than replacing human intelligence.
 Also implement tools that support your strategic business goals and existing technology solutions.
 After implementing AI solutions, continually measure the effectiveness and return on investment (ROI) of tools to improve efficiencies over time.

 Upwork can help you integrate AI across your business

 The most successful AI initiatives are powered by human expertise.
 If you’re looking for expert support to help maximize the business benefits of AI, consider engaging an independent professional on Upwork.
-Skilled AI freelancers are available on Upwork to help your team identify and implement impactful AI tools.
+Skilled AI freelancers are available on Upwork to help your team identify and implement high-impact AI tools.

 If you’re looking to address other critical skills gaps at your small business, search for freelancers or post a job on Upwork.
-Upgrade to a Business Plus plan to reach the top 1% of talent on Upwork across multiple categories — including freelancers with a range of AI skills — and gain exclusive access to talent shortlisting powered by Uma Recruiter, an always-on hiring agent.
+Upgrade to a Business Plus plan to reach the top 1% of talent on Upwork across multiple categories, including freelancers with a range of AI skills.
+You can also use Uma™, Upwork’s Mindful AI, with exclusive access to talent shortlisting powered by Uma Recruiter.

 If you’re an AI professional, browse AI jobs on Upwork that align with your skills and experience.